moonwhaler/CivitScraper/readme.md

 - `symlink`: Create symbolic links in the organized location (safest option, preserves originals)

 The `symlink` mode is especially useful as it allows you to maintain the original file structure while creating an organized view, without duplicating files or risking file moves.

-## Processing Flow

-CivitScraper processes model files in multiple phases, ensuring efficient and organized handling:

-### Phase 1: Metadata Fetching
-- Scans directories for model files based on configured patterns
-- Computes file hashes for model identification
-- Fetches metadata from CivitAI API for all files in a batch
-- Builds a complete metadata dictionary before proceeding

-### Phase 2: File Organization (if enabled)
-- Uses the metadata to organize files according to the configured template
-- Creates the organization structure (directories) as needed
-- Performs the file operation (copy/move/symlink) based on configured mode
-- Maintains a mapping between original files and their organized versions

-### Phase 3: Processing Organized Files
-- Processes the organized files (or original files if organization disabled)
-- Generates JSON metadata files
-- Creates HTML model card pages
-- Downloads preview images

-### Phase 4: Gallery Generation (if enabled)
-- Scans for model card HTML files
-- Prioritizes organized versions when duplicates exist
-- Optionally includes pre-existing model cards
-- Generates a unified gallery of all models

-This phased approach ensures that all files are processed consistently and maintains proper relationships between original and organized files.

 ## Job System